Rakagami/rakas_cookbook/c++/README.md

 ```
 .
-├── CMakeLists.txt
 ├── cmake
 │   └── CPM.cmake
+├── CMakeLists.txt
 ├── Dependencies.cmake
 ├── README.md
 └── src
+    ├── basic_adder.cpp
-    ├── CMakeLists.txt
+    ├── hello_world.cpp
-    └── hello_world
-        ├── CMakeLists.txt
+    ├── ...
-        └── main.cpp
+    └── CMakeLists.txt
 ```

-To extend new targets to compile, you can create a new folder in `./src` and define new targets in its `CMakeLists.txt`.
-Then, make sure to add the new folder as a subdirectory in all the `CMakeLists.txt` higher up in the project structure.
+To extend new targets to compile, you can create a new file and define new targets in `src/CMakeLists.txt`.

 ### Build Systems